rishik-ranjan/p2_continuous-control/Report.md

 ## Ideas for Future Work
 We could try the following things to speed up the learning using DDPG algorithm:
 * Reduce the number of hidden layers in the actor and critic networks
 * Try a different learning rate for actor and critic networks, a different value for weight_decay and batch size.
-We noticed that the

 We found that the hyperparameters and model architecture described in the DDPG paper are indeed sufficient to learn a good policy.
 However, it can be rather slow.
 The learning is stable but it comes at the cost of speed.
 We could also try using A2C or PPO based algorithms to see if it gives better results without compromising on speed.